ata6502/DemoApps/README.md

 ## Simple Scene

-This is the first version of this app.
-For now, it's called "Simple Scene" but in the source code the project has the name SceneWithSkull.
-The reason is that the app is going to load a skull mesh from a file and display it on the screen.
+It's the first version of the Simple Scene app.
+In the source code, it's called SceneWithSkull because in the future we will load a skull mesh from a file.

 * The `DrawIndexed` method draws multiple objects by using a separate world matrix for each object.
 * The `MeshGenerator` class keeps vertices of all the objects in a single vertex buffer and all indices in a single index buffer.
 * The `MeshGenerator` creates the following meshes: Cube, Pyramid, Cylinder, Sphere, Grid, and Geosphere.
+* The application allows the user to enable a scissor test that culls pixels that are outside of a scissor rectangle.

 <img src="./Docs/Images/SceneWithSkull.png"/>